The Key to Developing New Habits: Habit Stacking

-The key to developing new habits is by Habit Stacking.
 By now, you’ve heard me talk about the importance of keeping a regular schedule.
-Keeping a routine helps provide feelings of accomplishment and ward off the blues.
-Getting up each day, getting your day started, getting dressed, doing your hair, and putting on a little make-up will help you feel great.
+Keeping a routine helps provide feelings of accomplishment and wards off the blues.
+Getting up each day, getting your day started, getting dressed, doing your hair, and maybe putting on a little make-up, will help you feel great.
 I even put on jewelry and lipstick!
 When I look good, I feel good!

 I don’t know where I’ve been the past several years, but recently I was introduced to the concept of habit stacking.
 It’s an awesome way of building new habits and getting them to stick!
 The key is to start with tiny modifications and tie them to your established routine.
-There are several theories on the subject, some say to add the new habit before an existing, and some recommend adding it after.
-But all seem to agree with the best part, add in a reward!
+There are several theories on the subject — some say to add the new habit before an existing one, and some recommend adding it after.
+But all seem to agree on the best part: add in a reward!

 How does habit stacking work?